 With indoor gatherings resuming, it is important that individuals take simple, but important steps to protect themselves, others, and especially young infants and older adults from Influenza (flu), respiratory syncytial virus (RSV), and COVID-19.

-Get your COVID booster
+Get your COVID vaccine

-You are encouraged to get your COVID-19 booster as soon as possible.
+You are encouraged to get your COVID-19 vaccine or booster as soon as possible.
 You should go to your regular doctor or care provider for this.
 If you don't have health insurance, you can go to CVS, Walgreens or to one of our sites.
 While there is currently no vaccine for RSV, being infected with more than one virus can increase the risk of severe disease.
 Find out more about where you can go.

 Get a Flu shot